 You are looking for a restaurant in town to propose, celebrate a wedding anniversary or another great event.

-Paris has many affordable restaurants: Chinese, Vietnamese, Japanese or Italian, that you find at every corner.
+The city has many affordable restaurants: Chinese, Vietnamese, Japanese or Italian, that you find at every corner.
 Many Parisians eat daily in French restaurants or brasseries that have dish of the day (plat du jour) or set menus at affordable prices.
-A few miraculously serve the best food you can have in Paris.
+A few miraculously serve the best food you can have in town.
 Try Des Gars dans la cuisine, a small restaurant near Musee Picasso or Pharamond near Les Halles and Centre Pompidou.

 Check our selection of affordable restaurants in Paris.